erellaz/Spider/README.md

   - machin it yourself, maybe at your local maker space or college workshop.

 ## Notes
-I use Aluminum 6061, Black Anodize, and tap the holes manually.
+I use Aluminum 6061, Black Anodize, and usually tap the holes manually by myself.

 ## More ressources on this
 Visit http://erellaz.com